Aneapiy/OCR-Image-Sort/README.md

 #### OCR only mode:
 The main function for the OCR only mode is runTextRecogOnly().
 This function is similar to the main function for the text detection with OCR mode except for the function creates the list of key image text using readAllUnsorted() instead of textDetectandRecogAll().
 In readAllUnsorted(), the function loops through all the images and calls Tesseract on the full image instead of on small cropped images passed from a text detector.
 After the key image text list is created, the program runs through the same functions as above to create folders and move image files.

-### Preliminary Evaluation
+### System Evaluation Results
-I used Python’s native time.time() method to test the execution time.
-Note that the time it takes to load the EAST model into memory is not included in these measurements since the model is loaded into memory when the class object is created and not reloaded each time the script is executed.

 For the full system evaluation, I used the OCR Image Sort system to sort a 3.9 GB dataset of 1433 images of over 100 different pieces of equipment (sensors, control valves, piping, enclosures, etc) taken in North American refineries and compared the system’s automatic sort to a manual sort conducted by a subject matter expert.
 Each image has a resolution of 4608 by 3456 pixels, is stored in JPEG format, and ranges from 1.5MB to 4.3MB in size.
 The system sorted 1433 images in 327.984 seconds (0.229 seconds per image).
-The results are in Table 1 below.

 The system yielded a precision of 83.1% with a recall of 90.2%.
 Of the 74 correct key image identifications, 60 images (81.1%) had perfect text recognition and 14 images (18.9%) had text recognition errors.
 These results are a significant improvement over the prototype system.
 The prototype system had a precision of < 50% and a recall of ~75%.
 The prototype also took 0.478 seconds per image to process images at a lower resolution.

+The large increase in both precision and recall comes from the addition of image histogram k-Means clustering before text detection and recognition.
+The clustering step filters key images from the dataset much more precisely than the prototype’s simple heuristics on the number of text bonding boxes detected.
+Extracting image histogram data and performing k-Means clustering on the entire dataset is also much faster than performing text detection on the entire dataset.

-The prototype was tested on a personal computer with the following specifications:
+The system was evaluated on a personal computer with the following specifications:
 - OS: Windows 7 Service Pack 1 64-bit
 - CPU: Intel Core i5-4690K 3.50 GHz Quad Core
 - GPU: Nvidia GeForce GTX 1080